Deidre Hall’s HOW DOES SHE DO IT? A Beauty Book

 Deidre Hall’s Kitchen Closeup

-Deidre Hall, along with her longtime pal Lynne Bowman, Hall includes you in the conversation about food, friends, shopping, and cooking.
+Deidre Hall and co-author Lynne Parmiter Bowman, include you in the conversation about food, friends, shopping, and cooking.
 In the hour or less it might take you to pour yourself a cuppa, sit down and read it through, you will have had more than a few laughs-out-loud, and you may also think differently about some things.